 About 2 years later a report came from the 9th AF INTEL on Okinawa that they were not happy with the replacement.
 I knew most all the AF individuals running the operation, including the Detachment Commander and they were requesting that I replace the replacement.
 Again, the PO said no. This was sometime in late spring of 1985.

+In June 1985 there was a SR71 Blackbird reunion in Reno, Nevada.
+They occurred every two years and I had attended them all.
 At the reunion some of the PO people attended as did several of the Okinawa AF INTEL people and the Okinawa Detachment Commander, Col Tom Alison, and the SR71 project director from Norton AFB, Col Don Emmons.
 I was pleading my case to go to Okinawa to the PO crowd and was getting nowhere.
 As I went back to the open bar with my tail between my legs, Tom and Don asked how it was going and why wasn’t I going to Okinawa.
 I told them that the PO had shot it down.
 Don whispered to me, “Who we got to kill to get you over there?”.
 I said that I would pass his message on to the PO and see if I got a more positive response.

 I believe that Dom Fabio was the Program Manager (PM) at AIL, however it may have been Jack Migliaccio.
 All the AIL attendees went to dinner at some Italian restaurant in Reno, recommended by Tom Alocca.
 Sitting around the dinner table I pleaded my case for going to Okinawa on a permanent basis and finally was given a tentative OK.
 Sometime in late December 1985 Jan and I were on our way to Okinawa.